PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | 201702	| 21489	| 7360	| 2060	| 34.25	| 9.59|
 | 201703	| 23549	| 8782	| 2977	| 37.29	| 12.64|

-:point_right: The product view-to-purchase conversion rates showed consistent improvement from January to March 2017, with March achieving the highest engagement levels.
+:arrow_right: The product view-to-purchase conversion rates showed consistent improvement from January to March 2017, with March achieving the highest engagement levels.
 This trend suggests an increasing effectiveness in converting browsers into buyers, likely attributable to enhanced marketing efforts or an improved user experience.

 ## **V. CONCLUSION**
 In conclusion, my analysis of the eCommerce dataset using SQL on Google BigQuery has uncovered valuable insights into total visits, pageviews, transactions, bounce rates, and revenue per traffic source, which can inform future business decisions.
 The next step will involve visualizing these insights and key trends using software such as Power BI or Tableau.
 Overall, this project demonstrates the effectiveness of employing SQL and big data tools like Google BigQuery to derive meaningful insights from large datasets.